kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Consider introducing a mechanism that allows potential interceptors to register their intent about upcoming pods.
 This would likely require a new API where I can express my intent to be added as an interceptor for pods satisfying certain rules (e.g. by selector, CEL expression or other criteria).
 Then an eviction request controller would propagate that.
+With the increased number of interested parties and add-ons that cannot discover each other, also consider increasing the maximum length of the interceptors' lists.
 - Consider adding garbage collection for EvictionRequests to avoid the permanent leakage of EvictionRequest objects, eventually leading to hitting storage limits.
 - Consider allowing each requester to specify a different type of eviction in the